 Charles Doane Lecture Series

-The Department of Entomology at the University of Wisconsin-Madison hosts a special seminar series annually, entitled “The Charles Chesley Doane Distinguished Lecture.”
-Held during the fall semester, the event includes a main lecture of broad interest to the entire campus community plus a smaller, more specialized lecture to a narrower audience of mostly entomologists.
+The Department of Entomology at the University of Wisconsin-Madison hosts a special seminar series, entitled “The Charles Chesley Doane Distinguished Lecture.”
+Typically held during the fall semester, the event includes a main lecture of broad interest to the entire campus community plus a smaller, more specialized lecture or discussion to a narrower audience of mostly entomologists.